jiankai92/metropolis-assessment/README.md

 DB_USERNAME=root
 DB_PASSWORD=dbpassword
 ````

-5. Once credentials is defined, run `php artisan migrate` to create the required database tables.
+6. Once credentials is defined, run `php artisan migrate` to create the required database tables.
-6. Using terminal, run `vite build` in project root directory to build required assets.
 7. If you cloned the project on your webserver directory, the project can now be opened
    at `http://<your-webserver-host>/path/to/metropolis-project`.
 Else using terminal, run `php artisan serve` at the
    root of the project.
 The project will now be accessible at `http://127.0.0.1:8000`.